LogikSim/LogikSimPython/README.md

 This will set the stage for processors and memory sub-systems that will finally make you grasp how today processors operate.

+---

-The project is currently under heavy development, see src for more information on how you can help us.
+The project is currently in an early stage of development, see [src](src) for more information on how you can help us.